hemeac/kiwiTechTree/README.md

 Reshuffled Tech Nodes.

 ## Kerbal Engineer Redux 1.1.7.2
 Moved chips to Engineering 101.
 If KerbalEngineerProbes folder is created (can be blank), will add Kerbal Engineering functionality to all probes.
+This is functionally equivalent to the mod "MechJeb and Engineer For All" by linuxgurugamer except that it only impacts Kerbal Engineer.
+However, I have no plans for MechJeb support.

 ## Kerbal Inventory System 1.26
 Reshuffled Tech Nodes.
 Added B9 upgrades to containers.